Exact solution of TASEP and variants with inhomogeneous speeds and memory lengths: Application to particle systems

 with

-This last choice also sets the value of the free parameter $\theta$ in the definition of $K_t$ (different choices of $\theta$ in that definition would require an additional conjugation on the right hand side of \eqref{eq:barKlim}, which anyway would not change the value of the associated Fredholm determinants, see also \cite[Rem.~5.16(b)]{TASEPgeneral}), while $\rho$ is simply the macroscopic proportion of parallel particles.
-We will see below where the choices of $\theta$ and $\gamma$ come from; $\alpha$, $\beta$ and $\sigma$ could in principle be derived from KPZ scaling theory by studying the invariant measure of the process \cite{spohn-KPZscaling}, but we will not attempt that here and instead choose these parameters based directly on the asymptotics of our formulas.
+This last choice sets the value of the free parameter $\theta$ in the definition of $K_t$, and can be checked to be in $(0,p/q)$ as needed\footnote{Different choices of $\theta$ in that definition would require an additional conjugation on the right hand side of \eqref{eq:barKlim}, which anyway would not change the value of the associated Fredholm determinants; see also \cite[Rem.~5.16(b)]{TASEPgeneral}.} (in fact, one actually has

+which will be useful later on), while $\lambda$ is simply the macroscopic proportion of parallel particles.
+We will explain shortly where the key choice of $\theta$, as well as that of $\gamma$, come from; $\alpha$, $\beta$ and $\sigma$ could in principle be derived from KPZ scaling theory by studying the invariant measure of the process \cite{spohn-KPZscaling}, but we will not attempt that here and instead choose these parameters based directly on the asymptotics of our formulas.